qiringji/robyn_hackathon_2022_autumn/README.md

 - Theoretical guarantees.
 - Implementation of data generation assumptions for complex relationships between organic sales and media spends, etc.
     - Reverse causality：Higher sales allow for a larger budget allocation.
-    - Limited range of data：MMM model is fitted to limited historical data and expected to provide insights outside the scope of this data. （e.g., Wide range ad spend）
+    - Robust extrapolation:：MMM model is fitted to limited historical data and expected to provide insights outside the scope of this data. （e.g., Wide range ad spend）
     - Funnel effects [Angrist and Krueger, 1999]：An ad channel also impacts the level of another ad channel.
 That will lead to biased estimates.
 - Cost-optimal design of number of experiments.

+# Refference
+- Angrist, J. & Krueger, A. B. (1999).
+Empirical strategies in labor economics.
+In O. C. Ashenfelter & D. Card (Eds.), Handbook of labor economics (Vol. 3, pp. 1277–1366).
+- Chan, David, and Mike Perry.
+"Challenges and opportunities in media mix modeling."
+(2017).